By bike through the Black Forest - pure active vacation

 Length of the route approx. 61 km, driving time approx. 4:40 h

-From Titisee to Neustadt and from there on the Bähnleradweg through Lenzkirch to Bonndorf.
-In the Black Forest town of Bonndorf you can take a short break.
+From Titisee to Neustadt and from there on the Bähnleradweg Lenzkirch until after Bonndorf.
+In the Black Forest town of Bonndorf, you can take a short break.
 Then it goes down into the valley of the Wutach and along the river to Grimmelshofen, a district of Stühlingen.
 From there it is not far to Stühlingen itself.
 The 5th stage of the panorama cycle path tour ends in the climatic health resort of Stühlingen.
 Once there, at the end of the day, it is worth visiting one of the museums or stopping off in one of the cozy inns before giving yourself a well-deserved sleep

 6th stage: Stühlingen to Waldshut